 Solar Schools Initiative

-In a first-of-its kind melding of education, and environmentalism, the launched on October 21, 2013 a crowdfunding campaign at http://www.indiegogo.com/projects/solar-schools-powering-classrooms-empowering-communities supporting a new initiative to help schools advance solar development projects that can provide clean, renewable energy.
+In a first-of-its kind melding of education, energy and environmentalism, the Natural Resources Defense Council launched on October 21, 2013 a crowdfunding campaign at http://www.indiegogo.com/projects/solar-schools-powering-classrooms-empowering-communities supporting a new initiative to help schools advance solar development projects that can provide clean, renewable energy.

 The crowdfunding campaign – a first for NRDC – is now roughly halfway to its goal of raising $54,000 through the Indiegogo online platform to help at least three to-be-determined schools move forward with solar projects.
 A built-in component of the campaign is to allow contributors the ability to vote on the city of their choice for the pilot projects.
 Charlotte, Philly and LA are leading that voting right now.

-As part of the campaign, NRDC also is developing an online platform that local schools can use to navigate the sometimes confusing pathway to obtain solar .
-The site will detail state and local rules regarding solar installations across America, and connect schools and communities with organizations and experts that can support them each step of the way.
+As part of the campaign, NRDC also is developing an online platform that local schools can use to navigate the sometimes confusing pathway to obtain solar power.
+The site will detail state and local rules regarding solar power installations across America, and connect schools and communities with organizations and experts that can support them each step of the way.

 The benefits to local schools and students can be substantial.
-In California, for instance, the Firebaugh-Las Deltas United School District was able to reinstate a music program for 2,300 students after installing solar on its schools, thanks to an estimated $900,000 in energy cost savings.
+In , for instance, the Firebaugh-Las Deltas United School District was able to reinstate a music program for 2,300 students after installing solar on its schools, thanks to an estimated $900,000 in energy cost savings.
 Students also get a first-hand look at how solar energy works, and a real life lesson on why science, technology, engineering and mathematics (STEM) is important.

-“Numerous organizations and programs – many through utilities – are putting solar panels on schools,” said Jay Orfield, environmental innovation fellow in NRDC’s Center for Market Innovation.
+“Numerous organizations and programs – many through utilities – are putting on schools,” said Jay Orfield, environmental innovation fellow in NRDC’s Center for Market Innovation.
 “What’s different about our program is that it aims to make solar an option for any school, anywhere, by beginning with local school administrators, parents, teachers, students and communities and giving them the tools to they need to make solar power a reality,” he said.

 For a straight-from-students video about NRDC’s “Solar Schools: Power Classrooms, Empowering Communities” campaign – and to contribute – go here: http://www.indiegogo.com/projects/solar-schools-powering-classrooms-empowering-communities